Victor7615/Road_Accident/README.md

 - **Trend Analysis:** Track trends in accidents, serious casualties, and fatalities over time using sparklines, enabling stakeholders to identify patterns and make data-driven decisions.

-- **Data Transparency:** Documented data sources and methodologies ensure transparency and accountability in the analysis, fostering trust among users and stakeholders.

 ## Usage